People / René Jusseaume

 Jusseaume's discontent

-Fort Mandan, ND Pickets are installed and Clark reports that the fort’s main bastion is completed.
+At Fort Mandan, the main bastion is completed.
 Posecopsahe (Black Cat) and two chiefs visit, and Clark reports that interpreter René Jusseaume is assuming and discontented.

 December 18, 1804